dbca-wa/sdis/docs/source/specs.rst

 ===================

 This section goes into the full detail about the supported Project types and their life cycles.
-In a nutshell, Project approval in SDIS is like playing a board game.
+In a nutshell, Project approval in SPMS is like playing a board game.
 Newly created projects spawn documents, which have to be filled in and sent through their own approval work flow.
 Approval of documents advances projects to new life cycle stages.